Teriks/pake/docs/source/multitasking.rst

-When doing multiple writes to :py:meth:`pake.TaskContext.io` from inside of a task submitted to :py:meth:`pake.MultitaskContext`, you need to acquire a lock on :py:meth:`pake.TaskContext.io_lock` if you want to sure all your writes show up in the order you made them.
+When doing multiple writes to :py:meth:`pake.TaskContext.io` from inside of a task submitted to :py:meth:`pake.MultitaskContext`, you need to acquire a lock on :py:attr:`pake.TaskContext.io_lock` if you want to sure all your writes show up in the order you made them.

-If **--no-sync-output** is specified on the command line or :py:attr:`pake.Pake.sync_output` is set to **False** manually in the pakefile, then using :py:meth:`pake.TaskContext.io_lock` in a **with** statement does not actually acquire any lock.
+If **--no-sync-output** is specified on the command line or :py:attr:`pake.Pake.sync_output` is set to **False** manually in the pakefile, then using :py:attr:`pake.TaskContext.io_lock` in a **with** statement does not actually acquire any lock.

 If you know that the function or subprocess you are calling is only ever going to write